Updated June 2026 · Verified against Employment and Social Development Canada guidelines

 50%

-Union Training and Innovation Program provides up to Up to $2 million union-based apprenticeship training and innovation in training approaches through project funding, to help more apprentices succeed and modernize training systems.
+Union Training and Innovation Program provides Up to $5,000,000 per project over a maximum of 36 months (CAS-ITE stream).
+Supports union-based apprenticeship training and innovation in training approaches through project funding, to help more apprentices succeed and modernize training systems.
 The program covers up to 50% of eligible costs.
 Applications are accepted on an ongoing basis.
-(As of March 2026, verified against Employment and Social Development Canada program guidelines)
+Approval odds: ~24% (GrantCompass analysis)

 Eligibility & Details